Frequently asked questions about traveling to Tibet, organizing tours and everything you want to know to prepare for the trip.

 - Passport number

-The information you provided us should be exactly the same as in your passport.
+The information should match the one in your passport.

 I am working in China and what should I need to apply for the Tibet Travel Permit?